ieasybooks/tafrigh/README.md

 Output:
   --min_words_per_segment MIN_WORDS_PER_SEGMENT
                         The minimum number of words should appear in each transcript segment.
 Any segment have words count less than this threshold will be merged with the next one.
 Pass 0 to disable this behavior.
   --save_files_before_compact, --no-save_files_before_compact
                         Saves the output files before applying the compact logic that is based on --min_words_per_segment. (default: False)
   --save_yt_dlp_responses, --no-save_yt_dlp_responses
                         Whether to save the yt-dlp library JSON responses or not. (default: False) --output_sample OUTPUT_SAMPLE
-                        Samples random segments from the output and generates a CSV file contains the sampled data.
+                        Samples random compacted segments from the output and generates a CSV file contains the sampled data.
 Pass 0 to disable this behavior.
   -f {all,txt,srt,vtt,none} [{all,txt,srt,vtt,none} ...], --output_formats {all,txt,srt,vtt,none} [{all,txt,srt,vtt,none} ...]
                         Format of the output file; if not specified, all available formats will be produced.
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR